AliciaFrederick/choice-and-chance/content/Game.md

 - Invisibility (3) - Distance Touch (0), Duration 10 minutes (6), Targets 3 (6).
 Cost 15.
 	- Add the limitation you cannot attack while invisible or it ends the effect, (-3).
 Cost 12.

-### Resting

-Players can rest 4 times a day to recover Vitality up to their maximum, with each successive rest taking longer.

-- Breather: Recover 1 Vitality, takes 1 action
-- Respite: Recover 2 Vitality, takes 10 minutes
-- Short Rest: Recover 3 Vitality, takes 1 hour
-- Long Rest: Recover 4 Vitality and any Forms, takes 10 hours, 6 of which must be spent sleeping.
-### Armor

-There is Light and Heavy armor, adding 2 and 4 Armor points.
-AP functions as hit points that can be restored after an encounter, and after a rest is taken.
-Requires a Other effects, items etc. may increase AP as well.
-Heavy armor can only be made out of metal and has the following traits:
-Susceptible to elemental conditions like heat/cold, conductor for electricity as well (after effects from fire, frost or electricity causes an additional damage.
-Swimming at disadvantage